-Figure 7.8 Composite PV diagrams for CO and HI emissions for edge-on galaxies (NGC 891).
+Figure 7.8: Composite PV diagrams for CO and HI emissions for edgeon galaxies (NGC 891).

-HI line.
+This is a typical Sb galaxy with an almost perfect edge-on orientation, and is supposed to be the most similar galaxy to the Milky Way.
+This galaxy has been extensively mapped in the CO line and in the HI line.
 The CO diagram is characterized by the 4-kpc molecular ring feature, which makes an apparently rigid-rotation ridge running across the origin of the diagram.
 In addition to this ring, the central high-velocity enhancement is evident, which comprises a steep and rigid rotation feature at R < 1 kpc corresponding to the rapidly-rotating nuclear disk.
 The HI gas is distributed in a larger radius region in a broad ring and outskirts at R > 10 kpc.